ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Output files
 =============

-The following files are output when running *fv3.exe* in the default global configuration (six files of each kind, corresponding to the six tiles of the model grid):
+The output files generated when running *fv3.exe* are defined in the *diag_tabl* file.
+For the default global configuration, the following files are output (six files of each kind, corresponding to the six tiles of the model grid):

 - *atmos_4xdaily.tile[1-6].nc*
 - *atmos_static.tile[1-6].nc*